What if I am feeling sick or think that I have COVID-19?

 How will I know when to excuse an absence when a student reports COVID-related attendance issues?

 Faculty are encouraged to treat students who report absences due to isolation or quarantine related to COVID-19 in a similar manner as other illnesses.
-However, additional flexibility is warranted considering the highly infectious nature of COVID-19 and the similarity of its symptoms to other illnesses.

 Will a student be provided a notification email from Risk Management that they are released from isolation or quarantine?

 As reporting of positive tests or exposures is no longer required as of August 1, 2022, Risk Management will not be providing release emails.